NicholasTD07/spec.swift/README.md

 You can also add or change the tests in the `specTests.swift` file.
 However, as of now, there is no support for matchers, e.g. `expect(this).isAmazing()`.

+## Git workflow

+I'd like to keep the branch/history graph as simple as it can be.
+So,

+only merge branches with "Rebase and merge" option.
+OR,

+do it in cli with `git merge --ff-only feature-branch`

 ## LICENSE

 spec.swift is released under the MIT license.
 See [LICENSE](LICENSE) for details.